 - Purchase of business by employees

 - Management buyout

-- Staff acquisition or take over via a worker co-operative (this succeeded at C-Mac)
+- Staff acquisition or take over via a employee owned co-operative (this succeeded at C-Mac)

 - Retain ownership but employ a short-term or long-term external manager (discussed and not considered an option)